 I found it really hard not to compare myself to other runners during my first half marathon.

-Every time someone overtook me, I felt I had to push myself that much harder to catch up with them, when in reality they were probably seasoned runners with buckets of experience under their belt.
+Every time someone overtook me, I felt I had to push myself that much harder to catch up with them.

 Looking back, it was very unrealistic of me to compare myself to them.
-I had no idea of their training plan or their running experience, or even general fitness levels.

 Comparing yourself to others will only serve to damage your confidence and pressure you to go faster, when you’re probably not ready to do so.
-Simply relax and focus on running your own race!

 Related: How to believe in yourself: Running and self-confidence